Shraddhasaini/Whereisevery1/README.md

 > You are able to change your username
 >
 >> Might want to add the project you are working on along the title

+#### :bust_in_silhouette: USAGE:
+Click on your Name on the App Bar and update your information easily